 The District also offers several loner trunks, teachers may borrow for one week to use in their classroom.
 The trunks contain complete activities and materials.
 The trunks that are currently available include: Monarch Butterflies, Earthworms, Bats, Owls, Wild Turkey and Animal Tracks.

 Below you will find videos created here at Muskingum Soil and Water to help educate about soil, water and conservation.
-If you have any questions or would like to know more information please contact Allie Murphy by calling (740) 454-2027.
+If you have any questions or would like to know more information please contact Betsy Rosser by calling (740) 454-2027.